BaffourAdu/code-challenge/readme.md

 # Testing Code Challenge
-A very simple code challenge about Testing
+A very simple code challenge about Testing in Laravel

 ## Installation
 **Note:** Make sure you have composer installed or you may downlaod composer at => https://getcomposer.org/download/